rgeissen/trusted-data-agent/tutorials/UDERIA_TUTORIAL_MASTER_PLAN.md

 **Four personas.
 Four specializations.
 One seamless workflow.
 Under 5 minutes.**

-This is what we call "God Mode"—you're not limited to one agent's perspective.
+This is what we call "Pro Mode"—you're not limited to one agent's perspective.
 You orchestrate an entire team of specialized experts, each with their own knowledge base and proven execution patterns, switching between them as naturally as asking a colleague for their input.